module specification

 This module aims to enable students to:

-LO1: To appreciate the historical development of cryptography and the way in which algorithms have developed in parallel with technological advances.
+LO1: To demonstrate an appreciation of the historical development of cryptography and the way in which algorithms have developed in parallel with technological advances.

-LO2: To demonstrate a thorough understanding of algorithms used currently in commercial applications for symmetric and asymmetric cryptography and the ability to work flexibly selecting solutions and applying knowledge in unfamiliar contexts as appropriate.
+LO2: To demonstrate a thorough understanding of algorithms used currently in commercial applications for symmetric and asymmetric cryptography.

-LO3: To understand the specialised and complex modern context of cryptography and potential developments that may affect its future direction.
+LO3: To understand the modern context of cryptography and potential developments that may affect its future direction.

-LO4: To demonstrate a thorough appreciation of the legal, social and ethical frameworks within which cryptography sits in the modern world.
+LO4: To appreciate the legal, social and ethical frameworks within which cryptography sits in the modern world.

 Bibliography